zenstackhq/zenstack-docs/docs/get-started/full-todo-app.md

 # Fully Functional Todo App Example

 The tutorials provided in this section are intentionally simple to keep them as short as possible.
-For a more comprehensive more real-world like sample project, check out the [Collaborative Todo App](https://github.com/zenstackhq/zenstack/tree/main/samples/todo).
+Check out the [Collaborative Todo App](https://github.com/zenstackhq/sample-todo-nextjs) for a more comprehensive real-world-like sample project.

 ### Stack